Azure/iotedge-lorawan-starterkit/README.md

 - Easy deployment and setup using Azure ARM templates.
 - Small to Midsize Scalability Tests.
 - Simulator for development and testing without the need to own a Gateway.

-## LoRaWAN Specification Support

-We plan to support the following key features of LoRaWAN 1.0.2 specification, however please note that not all of them are available as of today.
-Please refer to our release notes for more details on what is available.

-- Current supported Specification: *1.0.2*.
-- Support of Class A and C devices.
-- Support of **EU868** and **US915** channel frequencies.
-- Activation through ABP and OTAA.
-- Confirmed and unconfirmed upstream messages.
-- Confirmed and unconfirmed downstream messages.
-- Multi-gateways.
-- Message de-duplication.
-- Support of MAC commands.
-- ADR Support.

 ## Prerequisites